-If you are an accredited WCSQM school at either founder, bronze, silver or gold level, you will be eligible to take part in the Assessment Centre every two years, in order to maintain your accreditation.
+If you are an accredited WCSQM school, you will be eligible to take part in the Assessment Centre every two years, in order to maintain your accreditation.
 You will be notified of your Assessment Centre date at least six months in advance.

 Once you are registered for the Assessment Centre

 Within 4 weeks of receiving confirmation of your Assessment Centre booking – you will be asked to confirm details of your student ambassadors that will be taking part in the event, and any accompanying staff (students below the age of 16 will need to be accompanied by at least one member of staff).